amazon-science/object-centric-vol/README.md

 ```

 ## Checkpoints
-We will add the checkpoint soon.
+Due to the license restrictions, we can only provide the checkpoint of [patch-based CLIP](https://data.dgl.ai/dataset/Object-Centric-VOL/patch_based_clip.pth.tar)

 ## Citation
 If you find our paper useful for your research and applications, please cite using this BibTeX: